Here is a list of common questions we get asked, which we hope will help.

 How likely is it for me to become a successful performer?

 Any performance route in the screen industry is tough to break into and to make regular reliable work from.
-That being said, we have hundreds of students who are making steady income from either skilled supporting artist work, acting or stunt performing.
+That being said, we have hundreds of students who are making a steady income from either skilled supporting artist work, acting or stunt performing.

 These successful performers have ensured that they continue to work and promote themselves.
 To be taken seriously against the wealth of talent in the action industry and to be successful in this business, you must promote yourself as a business.
 You cannot expect the phone to ring for work, you must be proactive and motivated to network yourself.